cran/ppgm/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ppgm is to allow to produce PaleoPhyloGeographic Models (PPGM).
+This package, ppgm allows the user to produce PaleoPhyloGeographic Models (PPGM).
 This method reconstructs the evolutionary history of climate envelopes using phylogenetic comparative methods, incorporating both neontological and paleontological data.

 ## Installation